It’s helpful to know not only what your health plan covers, but also what it doesn’t cover.

 Evidence of Coverage documents - Is it covered?

-Look for coverage guidance in the detailed document for your plan known as the plan booklet or Evidence of Coverage (EOC) or Plan Booklets.
+Look for coverage guidance in the detailed document for your plan known as the plan booklet or Evidence of Coverage (EOC).
 EOCs are summaries of the contracts between insurance companies and the University of California.
 You will find a great deal of helpful information in your EOC, including information about coverage limitations and exclusions.
-For example, a common exclusion in health plan contracts is for care that isn't medically necessary.
+A common exclusion in health plan contracts is for care that isn't medically necessary.